 People have never been as well-informed about anything as they are now, thanks to the Internet.
 However, the Internet is proving to be a double-edged sword.
 There is a lot of inaccurate information online as well, including those covering fields as sensitive as cancer.
+Read on to find about cancer treatment myths.

 Cancer care may have progressed over the decades in all aspects, from prevention and screening to treatment, but that has never stopped the flood of the seemingly steady stream of myths about the disease.
 There is plenty of misinformation about things such as the supposed hopelessness of being diagnosed with cancer as well as how oncologists are shunning alternative cancer treatments for their patients.